 Parishioners can read up on the Council’s latest news items as well as past items by checking out the Knights of Columbus News section of the parish website.

-A Message from our Grand Knight Bill Flynn (return to top)
+A Message from our Grand Knight Dan McKenna (return to top)

 Quite simply, being a Knight is about helping others and enjoying the company of brother Knights and their families.
 It is also an opportunity to make a positive difference in the lives of others.
 We are involved in many areas In support of the Church, our Schools and the greater Community.
 We are dedicated to promoting the concepts of CHARITY, UNITY, FRATERNITY and PATRIOTISM.

 Understandably, many of us don’t have much free time with our busy schedules.
 THIS IS OK.
 We recognize this and want to stress that any involvement is appreciated.
 Finally, we are delighted to welcome new members.
 Please consider membership with the Knights.